deco3500-2017/-/1_Research.md

 <h3>Rider Safety</h3>
 https://www.uber.com/en-AU/ride/safety/
 Rider safety is one of Uber's top concerns.
-To ensure that all riders are safe, a number of security features have been designed to ensure that everyone is kept safe during every phase of the service.
+To ensure that all riders are safe, a number of security features have been designed to ensure that everyone is kept safe during every phase of the service.<br>

 <b>Before the Trip</b>
 - Safe pick-ups: the Uber app automatically finds your location to provide door to door service.
 Meaning the riders are kept safe wherever they are until their driver arrives.